How I Got 5 More Minutes with My Mom

 But no eggs, no little caterpillars, no chrysalis, no butterfly.

-I was starting to feel disheartened.
+I was starting to feel discouraged.

-It began to feel like a mission:
+And then it began to feel like a mission:

 Heading outside every morning and every afternoon to examine the milkweed.